DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 12. **<webview>: Verify options and params**

 These options can be verified in one central location, your configuration file.
-It is always important to verify your choices and enabled features to enhance security.
+It is always important to verify your choices and enabled features; to enhance security.

 It is also important to revisit your past choices and make sure if they are